March 18, 2026

 Step 3: Earn a Master of Health Administration

-The Commission on Accreditation of Healthcare Management Education (CAHME) is the only organization that is deemed qualified by the Council on Higher Education Accreditation to certify a healthcare management education program.
-Any MHA program you choose to take across the country should be certified by the CAHME to ensure it will prepare you for the job.
+The Commission on Accreditation of Healthcare Management Education (CAHME) is the only organization recognized by the Council for Higher Education Accreditation (CHEA) to accredit healthcare management education programs.
+Choosing a CAHME-accredited program ensures you receive training that is respected across the healthcare industry and prepares you for leadership-level roles.

 Step 4: Earn Certifications

-Earning certifications isn’t always a necessary step, but it may help your job outlook and potential salary to obtain some industry certifications upon graduating from your MHA program.
+Earning certifications is optional, but it can help your job outlook and potential salary to obtain some industry certifications upon graduating from your MHA program.
 There are many certifications to consider, including (but not limited to) the following:

 Once you’ve filled out your CV with all the proper education, experience, and certifications, you’ll be considered an excellent candidate for hospital administrator jobs across the country.
 Get out there and show them what you’ve got!